 If your overnight carer is a waking carer, then you won’t need more than you would for a day time carer, if they are a sleeping carer, then you will need to provide bedroom facilities.

+What is overnight care?Overnight carers come in two varieties: waking carers and sleeping carers.
 The meaning is in the name, but just to clarify, waking carers are awake throughout the night and remain alert to the needs of your loved one at all times, whereas a sleeping carer simply provides a presence should your loved one need support or assistance.

-If your loved one needs waking care, then the carer can either:
+What does a waking carer do?If your loved one needs waking care, then the carer can either:

 - Sit in the room with your loved one to provide assistance whenever needed